Over The Mountain (OTM) track

 The view from Pukeatua peak across to the Kaimai Range, Pirongia, Pureora Forest Park and Karioi is fabulous – even on a cloudy day!

-If you are continuing across the mountain you will be on the original forest track from Pukeatua peak for the reminder of the journey.
+If you are continuing across the mountain you will be on the original forest track from Pukeatua peak for the remainder of the journey.
 Once again it is steep in sections, muddy and slippery when wet.